 “You mean do we release them and fight it out?”

 “Yes, seems pointless.
 We risk getting beat up or worse, they die anyway.”

-“You’re right, especially given Chloe and Zi’s assessment.
-I would simply administer Oblivion after we get what we want.”
+“You’re right, especially given Chloe and Zi’s assessment, we laser them after we get what we want.”